Click on the dropdown button to translate.

 Do you know what the New Covenant says?

-Do you know where it is found in the Scriptures?
+Do you know where the New Covenant, is found in the Scriptures?

 Hebrews 8:10 “For this is the covenant that I will establish with the house of Israel after those days, says the Lord.
 I will put my laws in their minds and I will inscribe them on their hearts.
 And I will be their God and they will be my people” (NET).